Open Materials Generation with Inference-Time Reinforcement Learning: Experiments

+Before presenting the RL performance of score-based and velocity-based OMatG-IRL in \cref{sec:scorevsvel}, we first motivate the relative energy per atom as a transferable reinforcement signal for CSP in \cref{sec:energy}.

-\subsection{Energy-Based Objective}
+\subsubsection{Energy-Based Objective}

 The CSP task is arguably harder to reinforce than the DNG task.
-In DNG, a generative model can quickly focus on generating specific compositions that optimize the reward, effectively ``hacking'' the objective.
+In DNG, if the species-generation process is also reinforced, a generative model can quickly focus on generating specific compositions that optimize the reward, effectively ``hacking'' the objective.
 The existing approaches in MatInvent~\cite{matinvent} and Chemeleon2~\cite{walsh} explicitly counteract this behavior by introducing diversity rewards.
 In the CSP setting considered here, the composition is fixed throughout generation, and diversity is naturally enforced through composition conditioning.

 Common structure-based CSP metrics such as match rate, METRe, or cRMSE are ill-suited as reinforcement signals.
 These metrics measure similarity to specific ground-truth structures in the training set, an objective that is closely aligned with the original training signal.
 As a result, the additional learning signal by RL would be limited beyond what is already captured during pretraining.
 Furthermore, these metrics are inherently composition-dependent as each composition corresponds to a different set of target structures.
 This leads to sparse and poorly transferable rewards that do not generalize well across compositions.
 Optimizing such rewards would require repeated sweeps over large portions of the training dataset, making this approach computationally prohibitive.